 • The concern about their Selenium developer(s) leaving, requiring the search for and hiring of a replacement, who’ll then need time to get familiar with hundreds of coded test scripts and improvised workarounds from the previous employee.
 (In fact, many of our customers have told us that their new hires found it easier to start over from scratch than to figure out how to work with the existing test scripts.)

-With a no-code testing tool, QA can become a shared responsibility between developers and QA specialists, speeding up the QA process and reducing bottlenecks for code releases.
+With a no-code testing platform, QA can become a shared responsibility between developers and QA specialists, speeding up the QA process and reducing bottlenecks for code releases.

 Unlike with Selenium, Code Changes That Don’t Affect the UI Don’t Result in Test Failures